DS12/scala-class/tutorial/src/main/scala/com/datascience/education/tutorial/lecture4/README.md

 Option.type
 ```

-### Task (5a): compilation errors in of `FlawedOption`
+### Task (5a): Compilation errors of `FlawedOption`

-Uncomment the methods implemented inside the trait of `FlawedOption`.
-Investigate the compilation errors.
-Comment out the methods before continuing to `FPOption`.

-Leave the other methods/combinators commented out.

-Test your fix with the runnable class `FPOptionExamples5a`.
+Investigate the compilation errors for the given implementation of `FlawedOption`, and use these compilation errors as a clue for the solution to the next task.

+In `tutorial/src/test/scala/com/datascience/education/tutorial/lecture4/FlawedOptionSpec.scala`, a test is provided which checks that this implementation `shouldNot compile`.
+You should modify this test so that it will fail by changing it to `should compile`, and look at the error for failing when the test is ran.
+To run this specific test in `sbt`, use `testOnly com.datascience.education.tutorial.lecture4.FlawedOptionSpec`.
+Remember to change the tests back otherwise your tests will continue to fail.

 ### Task (5b): `map` and `getOrElse`